joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 I kind of hated it at first, I didn't see the point of it all, but the plot unfolded before my eyes, and the gameplay got deep, and what was repetitive for the sake of it turned into something incredible.

-You are Zagreus, son of Hades, and you want break free from the dephts of hell.
+You are Zagreus, son of Hades, and you want break free from the depths of hell.
 The gameplay revolves around fighting your way through the different levels of the underworld, all the way to the top.
 You'll be aided by gods of the Olympus, who will grant you boons that'll make it easier for you to get out.

 You are doomed to fail, over and over again, the story revolves around that very fact, and it ends up with some great character moments, story and intrigue, every time you end up back where you started.